wwarthen/RomWBW/ReadMe.txt

 -   Retro Computing (https://groups.google.com/g/retro-comp)
 -   Small Computer Central (https://smallcomputercentral.com/)

-A complete list of the currently supported platforms is found in the [Installation] section.
+A complete list of the currently supported platforms is found in RomWBW Hardware .

+DESCRIPTION

+Primary Features

+By design, RomWBW isolates all of the hardware specific functions in the ROM chip itself.
+The ROM provides a hardware abstraction layer such that all of the operating systems and applications on a disk will run on any RomWBW-based system.
+To put it simply, you can take a disk (or CF/SD/USB Card) and move it between systems transparently.

 Supported hardware features of RomWBW include: